• Skip to primary navigation

 Ideally, the chicken is cooling while you're working on the rest of the soup, and you'll shred it just before adding it to the pot.

 - While the chicken is cooling, over medium heat, in the same pot, add the onions and cook just until they're translucent, about 5 minutes.
 Then add the carrots, followed by the celery and mix.
-Turn the heat to low, add a couple of tablespoons of water, cover and let the vegetables steam for just until they begin to soften.
+Turn the heat to low, add a couple of tablespoons of water, cover and let the vegetables steam just until they begin to soften.

 Chopped onion, celery and carrots, all into bite-sized pieces.